At a glance

 - Cystitis – Inflammation of the bladder.

 - Hypertension (high blood pressure) – High blood pressure can be caused by kidney disease, but kidney disease can also cause high blood pressure.
-Either way, high blood pressure is a serious disease which can lead to blindness, seizures, stroke and coma.
+Either way, high blood pressure is a serious disease that can lead to blindness, seizures, stroke and coma.

 - High or low potassium – Due to chronic renal disease.